OsiriX-Foundation/KheopsDocumentation/docs/study_list.md

 ![Import video](/img/import_vid.gif)

-Another option is to use the import dropdown menu so import files or directories.
+Another option is to use the import drop-down menu to import files or directories.

 ![Import dropdown](/img/import_dropdown.png)